chen-yuxuan/MTB/README.md

 python main.py variant=a model="bert-large-uncased" batch_size=32 num_epochs=10
 ```

-Hydra provides a simple way to sweep the arguments for hyperparameter-finetuning.
+Hydra provides a simple way (multirun `-m`) to sweep the arguments for hyperparameter-finetuning.
 The following command will excute 3 * 2 * 1= 6 runs in a row:
 ```
-python main.py batch_size=32,64,128 variant=b,e,f max_length=512
+python main.py -m batch_size=32,64,128 variant=b,e,f max_length=512
 ```

 To show the available options and the default config, do: